Every Client is Uniquely Different

 In short, the treatment team must work together every step of the way to ensure that clients are receiving the treatment they need.
 They must then stay in communication should it be determined that a client’s treatment plan needs to change.
 The moment communication breaks down between the treatment team, the client’s treatment plan falls apart.
 This is why we make our values clear to the staff at all of our facilities.
 Keeping our staff dedicated to the mission of individualized care is the only way to ensure that every link in the chain remains strong.

 Whatever the treatment team decides the client will need to achieve long-term sobriety, that is precisely the advice they will receive.
-We want every client who enters one of our facilities to leave with the feeling that their time was worth something.
+We want every client who enters one of our facilities such as Muse House to leave with the feeling that their time was worth something.
 Providing them with a personalized program of ongoing recovery is one way of achieving that.